Skip to main content

 Schedule an appointment with your local Carrier dealer to get all of your evaporator coil and condenser coil questions answered and to get a Carrier HVAC system installed at your home.
 Carrier dealers provide standout installation, maintenance, and service of condenser coils, evaporator coils, and all HVAC products.

-Frequently Asked Questions About Evaporator and Condenser Coils
+Frequently Asked Questions About AC Coils

 It is not recommended to use evaporator coil cleaner on condenser coils unless the cleaner is specifically labeled for both.
 Evaporator coil cleaners are often designed for indoor use and may not be strong enough to handle the dirt, grease, and debris that accumulate on outdoor condenser coils.
 Using the wrong cleaner could reduce effectiveness or damage the coils.